Skylab VI

 Skylab VI is the sixth studio album by the Brazilian musician Rogério Skylab, the sixth in his series of ten eponymous, numbered albums.
 Self-released in 2006, it is so far Skylab's longest album, totaling 19 tracks, and was responsible for spawning one of his most famous compositions, "Dedo, Língua, Cu e Boceta".

-During one of the album's recording sessions, Skylab fell down and broke his jaw; a photograph of him in bandages, taken hours after the surgery he had to undergo, was used as the cover art.
+During one of the album's recording sessions, while heading to the studio, Skylab tripped, fell down and broke his jaw; a photograph of him in bandages, taken hours after the surgery he had to undergo, was used as the cover art.

 A live version of the track "Cu e Boca" previously appeared on Skylab II.
 "Hino Nacional do Skylab" is sung to the tune of the Brazilian National Anthem.
 "Eu Não Tenho Eu" opens with a long excerpt of an interview museologist and carnavalesco Clóvis Bornay gave to Skylab in 2005, shortly before his death.
-"Para de Roncar, Filha da Puta!!!" was dedicated to Skylab's wife, who according to him snores during sleep.
+"Para de Roncar, Filha da Puta!!!" was dedicated to Skylab's wife, who according to him snores during sleep; she provided the brief spoken word monologue which opens the album's first track, "Alucinação".

 A music video was made for the track "Amo Muito Tudo Isso".

 The album can be downloaded for free on Skylab's official website.